mdmackint/laboratory/README.md

 ## Warnings
 * Laboratory doesn't support CSS, JavaScript or anything that isn't HTML.
 * You *can't* use the following symbols in the query string: + =
+* If you use the domain laboratory.k.vu to attempt going to Laboratory, this will work however ***do not*** type in https:// at the beginning, use http:// instead.
+This is because the certificate is given to github.com not laboratory.k.vu so your browser will most likely block the page from loading.